 High-Resolution Secondary Ion Mass Spectrometer

-High-Resolution Secondary Ion Mass Spectrometer Leading Research Equipment Home
+High-Resolution Secondary Ion Mass Spectrometer Leading-edge Equipment Home

-The high-resolution secondary ion mass spectrometer (HR-SIMS; model: SHRIMPIIe/MC), which can measure the isotope ratio at microscopic surface areas in solid materials, has been operated for studies on geotectonic age and surface analysis of trace isotope elements.
+A high-resolution secondary ionization mass spectrometer (HR-SIMS, model: SHRIMPIIe/MC), which can measure the isotope ratio for microscopic areas of surfaces in solid materials, has been operated for research on geotectonic age and surface analysis of trace isotope elements.

-- The KBSI SHRIMP is the first high- resolution secondary ion mass spectrometer in Korea
+- KBSI SHRIMP is the first high- resolution secondary ion mass spectrometer in Korea.

 Representative Research Case

 Tectonics and U–Pb zircon chronology in the eastern Pontides Orogenic Belt of NE Turkey

 Better understanding of tectonics of NE Turkey, which has a complicated geological history, is quite important.
 This study can be good example of how the precise in situ U–Pb age determination is able to reveal the evolution path of the crust and mantle in the past (57Ma-47Ma.
 47Ma-42Ma).